alissalissa/sysread/README.md

 # sysread
  Library for the parsing of SPSS System files.
-Built to address the need for a library that handles size-agnostic parsing of SPSS data.
+Built to address the need for a library that handles size-agnostic and apathetic parsing of SPSS data.
  In theory, this library should be cross-platform in terms of OS, but may not function as intended if compiled for non x86-64 chipsets.